vseryakov/backendjs/README.md

 * if node.js is already installed skip to the next section

+    * to install binary release run the command, it will install it into /opt/local on Darwin

+             ./bkjs get-node

+             # To install into different path
+             ./bkjs get-node -prefix /usr/local/node

     * node.js can be compiled by the bkjs and installed into default location, on Darwin it is /opt/local

     * to install node.js in $BKJS_PREFIX/bin run command: